August 30 - September 2, 2021

 You Need Better Data, Not More Data.

 Calibration can dramatically improve the quality of your data, making analysis easier and results more reliable.
 The Characterization and Radiometric Calibration for Remote Sensing Annual Meeting (CALCON) provides a forum for scientists, engineers, managers, and leads to discuss challenges and solutions.
-Discussion Topics include calibration, characterization, image enhancement, remote sensing, and radiometric issues within the within the UV, VIS, IR, microwave, and SAR spectral ranges.
+Discussion topics include calibration, characterization, image enhancement, remote sensing, and radiometric issues within the UV, VIS, IR, microwave, and SAR spectral ranges.

 CALCON is not just for calibration engineers.
 Program leaders can improve the probability of mission success by understanding calibration basics and the benefits of well-calibrated data.